BornToBeRoot/NETworkManager/docs/Documentation/01_Application/10_PowerShell.md

 {: .note}
 Windows PowerShell and PowerShell Core are supported.
 Indructions for installing PowerShell Core can be found on the [official website](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?){:target="\_blank"}.

+{: .note}
+To use Windows Subsystem for Linux (WSL) in PowerShell, you can pass the following [command](#command) to the PowerShell console: `wsl -d <DISTRIBUTION>`.
+See [FAQ > How to use Windows Subsystem for Linux (WSL) in PowerShell?](https://borntoberoot.net/NETworkManager/FAQ/PowerShellWSL) for more information.

+{: .warning}
+If Windows Terminal is installed, change the `Default terminal application` in the settings of Windows Terminal to `Windows Console Host` instead of `Windows Terminal` to use PowerShell in NETworkManager.

 ![PowerShell](10_PowerShell.png)

 <hr>